Financial Hardship Assistance

 Ratepayers, residents, businesses, community groups and clubs experiencing financial hardship may be eligible for the City's Financial Hardship Assistance.

-Last updated on: 12 June 2023
+Last updated on: 06 March 2026

 Financial hardship

-City of South Perth ratepayers, residents, businesses, community groups and clubs experiencing financial hardship may be eligible for the City's Financial Hardship Assistance.
 Financial hardship means that a person or organisation is experiencing difficulty in meeting their financial obligations.
 They have the intention but not the financial capacity to pay debts owed to the City.

 Types of debt

-• Rates, Emergency Services Levy (ESL), Underground Power Network Charge and Connection Fee, waste service charge and other fees and charges,
+• Rates, Emergency Services Levy (ESL), underground power network charge and connection fee, waste service charge and other fees and charges.

-• Leases, licences and rentals,
+• Leases, licences and rentals.

-• Self-supporting loans or
+• Self-supporting loans.

-• Other debts such as Underground Power or sundry debts.
+• Other debts such as underground power or sundry debts.

 Assistance measures

-Temporary Financial Hardship Assistance measures may include:
+Temporary financial hardship assistance measures may include:

-• A reduction in debt repayment amounts,
+• A reduction in debt repayment amounts.

-• Deferring payments for a specified time,
+• Deferring payments for a specified time.

 • The suspension of the debt recovery process.